MetOffice/CSET/docs/source/contributing/code-review.rst

 coded (broken down into appropriate terms in necessary)? have the correct conditionals been applied? are there any missing terms? are the units correct?
-Ultimately, does the code produce what you would expect it to from a science Perspective, is it easily interpretable, can it be debugged easily, and are there suitable use of comments in the code?
+Ultimately, does the code produce what you would expect it to from a science perspective, is it easily understood and debugged, and are there suitable comments in the code?

 Plotting Routines